 Together with the Federal Child Protection Act, a separate subjective right to advice for children and young people in emergency and conflict situations has been introduced as of 1 January 2012 (German Social Code Book VIII, section 8, §3 [§ 8 Absatz 3 SGB VIII]).
 Furthermore, children and youth institutions have to provide instruments for the participation and possibilities for complaints to ensure the rights of children and young people (German Social Code Book VIII, section 45, §2 No. 3 [§ 45 Abs.
 2 Nr.
 3 SGB VIII]).

-With policies for children and their families it remains especially important to sustainably strengthen future prospects and confidence.
+With policies for children and their families it remains especially important to outline future prospects and to sustainably strengthen the confidence in a reliable and targeted family support.

 4,000 parent counsellors of the programme "Elternchance ist Kinderchance " (Parental opportunity is an opportunity for children) by the Federal Ministry for Family Affairs are providing parents with guidance during the initial stages of their children’s lives and education.
 The parent counsellors are part of the family education programmes in Germany.
 They are designed to include families into the education processes of their children.